kristinemlarson/gnssrefl/tests/use_cases/use_tgho.md

 ### Data Summary

-Station tgho is operated by GNS.
-It is located on a platform in Lake Taupo.
+Station tgho is operated by [GNS](https://www.gns.cri.nz).
+The GNSS site is located on a platform in Lake Taupo.
 It records standard GPS and Glonass signals at a low sample rate (30 sec).
-The site could be significantly improved with a modern receiver that tracks new signals at a higher sample rate.
+The site could be significantly improved with a newer receiver that tracks modern signals at a higher sample rate.

 ### Take a Quick Look at the Data

 Begin by making an SNR file.
-Use both GPS and Glonass and set the archive to Geonet:
+Use both GPS and Glonass and set the archive to nz:

 <code>rinex2snr tgho 2020 300 -orb gnss -archive nz</code>